PMLAnalytics/Excel-Expertise/README for CIO Log.md

 There are several other basic formulas in use, as well as many common functions.

 It has 4 visible tabs and 3 hidden ones.
 The Daily CIO tab, which is the primary interface.
 The CIO Unit, which is a pilot program for the CIO Desk tbd.
 WMS Attendance functions as the backend.
 Analytics is a visualization tab that provides metrics for each individual day within the office.
 The 3 hidden tabs are: a blank sheet containing VBA Macro code for automatic rotation (used previously, available for further implementation), a How-To Guide (since re-implemented), and a backend of calculated data tables.

+CIO Log is sorted & filtered with 10 different filters.